ryrych/sql_tutorial/README.md

 ## TODO

 - Change seeds to reflect more or less data from exercises
-- Change orders datetime to date for simplicity
 - Reword challenges (be more explicit); see http://www.w3resource.com/sql-exercises/sql-boolean-operator-exercise-9.php
 - Format SQL => multiline (check how to make it work with `Rdbext`)
 - Clean up